xingbpshen/prompt4trust/README.md

 python main.py --config {DATASET}.yml --log_folder {LOG_FOLDER} --trial_name {TRIAL_NAME} --test --ni
 ```

+To evaluate the entropy-based consistency metric, add the flag `--entropy`.

 Please test it out and let me know (by raising a GitHub issue) if you encounter any issue.